 Skip to content

-The Roboflow Package Segmentation Dataset is a curated collection of images specifically tailored for tasks related to package segmentation in the field of computer vision.
-This dataset is designed to assist researchers, developers, and enthusiasts working on projects related to package identification, sorting, and handling.
+The Package Segmentation Dataset, available on Roboflow Universe, is a curated collection of images specifically tailored for tasks related to package segmentation within the field of computer vision.
+This dataset is designed to assist researchers, developers, and enthusiasts working on projects involving package identification, sorting, and handling, primarily focusing on image segmentation tasks.

 Dataset Structure